microsoft/thematic/README.md

 This repository is structured as a yarn monorepo.
 It contains separate packages for all of the theme generation, management, and applications.
 To use thematic in your app, you should only need to install the relevant packages for your use case(s).

-The webapp package is a guide for everything Thematic.
+The [webapp](./packages/webapp/) package is a guide for everything Thematic.
 In particular, it comprises:

 - A running application for configuring theme parameters
 - An example app using thematic itself, so you can see what controls and charts look like
+- The ability to download theme JSON and text files that are compatible with a variety of platforms (Fluent, Office, Power BI, GIMP)
 - A variety of code examples to explore showing how to use thematic in practice

+This webapp is deployed as the [github.io site](https://microsoft.github.io/thematic/) for the repo, so you can use it directly without cloning anything yourself.

 ## Organization